Theory of correlated Chern insulators in twisted bilayer graphene: Model and method

+For the model parameters studied in this work, the gap to remote Hofstadter bands does not close at the magnetic fluxes of interest.
+We study interaction effects by projecting the screened Coulomb interaction onto the narrow band Hilbert space.
+The Hamiltonian is given by:

-Here $A$ is the total area of the system, $d_{\eta s r,\bk}$ is the electron annihilation operator, $\delta \hat{\rho}_\bq$ is the Fourier transform of the electron density operator projected onto the narrow bands, subtracting a background charge density \cite{TBGIII}.
+Here $A$ is the total area of the system, $d_{\eta s r,\bk}$ is the electron annihilation operator, $\delta \hat{\rho}_\bq$ is the Fourier transform of the electron density operator projected onto the narrow bands, subtracting a background charge density \cite{TBGIII,Kang2020b,XW2022}.
 It is given by:

-We consider a dual-gate screened Coulomb interaction of the form $V(\bq) = \frac{2\pi e^2}{\epsilon_0\epsilon_r |\bq|}\tanh\left(\frac{|\bq|\xi}{2}\right)$, with relative dielectric constant $\epsilon_r=15$ and screening length $\xi=4\sqrt{|\bL_1||\bL_2|}$, where $\bL_{i=1,2}$ are the primitive moir\'e unit cell vectors (see SI).
-These parameters are chosen to match the overall change of chemical potential from empty to full occupation of the narrow bands in magic angle devices as extracted from the compressibility measurements as well as STM \cite{Tomarken2019,Zondiner2020,Wong2020,Park2021,Saito2021b} (see also Fig.~S7).
+We consider a dual-gate screened Coulomb interaction of the form $V(\bq) = \frac{2\pi e^2}{\epsilon_0\epsilon_r |\bq|}\tanh\left(\frac{|\bq|\xi}{2}\right)$, with relative dielectric constant $\epsilon_r=15$ and screening length $\xi=4\sqrt{|\bL_1||\bL_2|}$.
+These parameters are chosen to match the overall change of chemical potential from empty to full occupation of the narrow bands in magic angle devices as extracted from the compressibility measurements as well as STM \cite{Tomarken2019,Zondiner2020,Wong2020,Park2021,Saito2021b} (see also Fig.~{ S2}).

-The B-SCHF calculation is carried out for a range of twist angles from $1.38^\circ$ to $1.05^\circ$, both for unstrained model as well as for realistic uniaxial heterostrain strength of $\epsilon=0.2\%$ and orientation $\varphi=0^\circ$ (see SI for details).
-The respective non-interacting Hofstadter spectra and Wannier diagrams are shown in Fig.~S1.
+{ In the B-SCHF procedure, we minimize the total energy for a fixed particle number using many body wavefunctions expressable as product states: